This is the formal call for applications for promotion and/or tenure to be effective September 1, 2019.

 III.
 SELECTION OF AND COMMUNICATION WITH EXTERNAL REVIEWERS

 Units must select a set of qualified reviewers from appropriate academic institutions (such as AAU peer public universities) who can provide objective reviews.
-Units may also nominate and select additional reviewers from non-academic institutions and / or current/recent collaborators of the candidate who are qualified to provide an expert objective review.
-Any external reviewers who are selected to provide reviews of some aspect of a candidate’s work other than his or her research or creative activity (e.g., extension or clinical practice) must be balanced by ones directly addressing the candidate’s research or creative activities.
+Units may also nominate and select additional reviewers from non-academic institutions and /or current/recent collaborators of the candidate who are qualified to provide an expert objective review.
+No more than one collaborator may be selected as an external reviewer.
+No more than one book reviewer may be selected as an external reviewer.
+Any external reviewers who are selected to provide reviews of some aspect of a candidate’s work other than his or her research or creative activity (e.g., extension or clinical practice) must be balanced by reviewers directly addressing the candidate’s research or creative activities.

 External reviews of the candidate’s achievements in research and scholarship must be objective and of high quality.
 Each external reviewer should meet these criteria:

-4. Able to provide an unbiased review.
-Reviewers who might reasonably be viewed as biased should not be nominated; this likely includes, but is not limited to collaborators, Ph.D. advisors, postdoctoral mentors, former classmates, and former colleagues at MU or at other universities, and book reviewers of a candidate’s product.
+- Able to provide an unbiased review.
+Reviewers who might reasonably be viewed as biased should not be nominated; this likely includes, but is not limited to, Ph.D. advisors, postdoctoral mentors, former classmates, and former colleagues at MU or at other universities.

-2. Affiliated either with a reputable non-academic institution with a mission pertinent to the candidate’s work or an academic institution
+- Affiliated with a reputable non-academic institution with a mission pertinent to the candidate’s work

-3. Able to comment upon the impact of the candidate’s work upon the field.
+- Able to comment upon the impact of the candidate’s work in the field.

 A minimum of six and no more than eight letters, on letterhead, are required.
 However, all letters received must be included.
 No more than two letters can be from reviewers at non-academic institutions.